getzep/zep-js/reference.md

 <dl>
 <dd>

-Returns messages for a session.
+Deprecated: Returns messages for a session.
+Use thread.get instead.

 </dd>
 </dl>